Calvin-Data-Science/data202/src/self-assessment.md

 ## Summary

-Overall, how much do you think you learned in this course?
+Overall, what did you learn in this course?